scalatest/autofix/3.0.x/README.md

 of these renames in 3.0.8 is to prepare the way for modularization of these third-party integrations in ScalaTest 3.1.0.
 This will allow the third-party integrations to be versioned independently with ScalaTest.

-To use this plugin, please follows these steps:
+To use this plugin, please follows these steps (for Maven, use the <a href="https://github.com/evis/scalafix-maven-plugin">scalafix-maven-plugin</a>):

   - Add `sbt-scalafix` to your `project/plugins.sbt`: